divy1710/easyTravel/GOOGLE_OAUTH_SETUP.md

-# Google OAuth Setup Guide for EasyTravel
+# Google OAuth Setup Guide for PrimeTravel

 ## Overview
 Add "Continue with Google" authentication to allow users to sign up/login using their Google account.